The Biggest Star Who's From Your State

 The Wahlbergs have never been shy about their Massachusetts upbringing, particularly actor Mark Wahlberg.
 He was raised in the Dorchester neighborhood of Boston, where he was known to get into his fair share of legal trouble.
 He eventually emerged as rapper "Marky Mark" and began his career in entertainment, but Wahlberg is a Boston boy, through and through.
 He and his brother, New Kids on the Block member Donnie Wahlberg, started a restaurant chain called Wahlburgers in Hingham, Massachusetts.

-“Growing up, I think I was arrested 20-odd times by the Boston police,” Wahlberg admitted to Redbook.
-“The good news is that I’ve been able to use those experiences in a lot of my roles, and that has been a blessing.”
+"Growing up, I think I was arrested 20-odd times by the Boston police," Wahlberg admitted to Redbook.
+(The crimes he was convicted for include racially charged assaults.)
+"The good news is that I've been able to use those experiences in a lot of my roles, and that has been a blessing."

 Michigan: Serena Williams